pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ### Migrating from Docker provider v3

-Version 3.x of Docker provider is still widely used because it exposes BuildKit functionality through raw command-line arguments.
+Version 3.x of the Docker provider is still widely used because it exposes `BuildKit` functionality through raw command-line arguments.
 However, the new Docker Build provider exposes those arguments as top-level fields on the resource.

+Reference the below TypeScript code to compare a v3 definition of a `docker.Image` with the new `dockerbuild.Image`.
+In particular, note the `extraOptions` in v3 are now top-level fields, e.g., `cacheFrom`, `cacheTo`, `platforms`, etc.

 ```typescript
 // v3 Image